jonnymind/SIRPAS/Books/Base_System.md

    project a harmful device or source of energy towards a target.
 Skills of magical nature might be ranged if they magically create a projectile, ray of energy or any physical mean to harm a target.
-* _Metaphysical_ skills require their user to know where a target is in order to direct the attack, but they have no physical range.
+* _Transcendental_ skills require their user to know where a target is in order to direct the attack, but they have no physical range.
 The target could be on another planet, as long as the user has a mean to see, feel or simply know _instantly_ about it.